romanf-dev/actinium/doc/api.md

         }

+Trap handler does not accept frame pointer as frame may be broken by the user and it is not safe to access the stack.

 Unprivileged API (Rust)
 -----------------------

-The library provides macro 'bind' which is intended to bind message passed as a parameter into main function with async function with the following signature:
+The library provides macro 'bind' which is intended to bind message passed as a parameter into main function to async function with the following signature:

         async fn actor() -> !